dmn001/aerials-downloader/README.md

 This is a fork of: https://github.com/lejacobroy/aerials-downloader

 The difference is this downloads all of the videos single threaded without any code modification required.
-The original only downloads the preview images, and using async would try to download videos async 100 at the same time, which would not work very well.
+The original only downloads the preview images, and using async would try to download all the videos, 100 at a time, which would not work very well even with strong internet connections.

-This uses temp file so you can resume downloads.
+This uses a temp file so you can resume downloads.

 This uses a descriptive filename of category, name, and url slug end, instead of just the asset id.